Itzhak07/Vacations-Project/README.md

 # Vacations-Project
-SPA vactions app built with ReactJS and NodeJS.
+SPA built with ReactJS and NodeJS.

 Features: